 Srinagar is the kind of city that offers tourists with a great scope of things to get themselves indulged into, such as skiing, eating out at modern and traditional restaurants, and even trekking to the beautiful hilltops.

-Srinagar is a city which is very well connected with other towns and cities by road network.
-So, if you are planning to visit Srinagar by road then taking a bus or driving on your own are the options worth considering.
+Srinagar is a city which is very well connected with other towns and cities like Jammu, Delhi and Chandigarh etc by road network.
+So, if you are planning to visit Srinagar by road then taking JKSRTC buses, private cabs or driving on your own are the options worth considering.

 Please note the accessibility to Srinagar via following routes: